Female education in STEM: Societal level

-Effects of Gender Disparities
+Effects of gender disparities

 The prolonged consequence of consistent gendered stereotypes relating to women's inability to become successful in the field of STEM is the development of a fixed mindset that they are not sufficiently equipped to think critically or contribute valuable ideas in careers in fields that currently employ predominantly male workers.
 Stepping into a workplace where men outnumber women, knowing that male co-workers expect lower capabilities from a woman, significantly undermines women's skills and performance in their jobs.
-This in part is due to the representativeness heuristic- when people do not look the part, others are more critical of them.
+This in part is due to the heuristic representativeness – when people do not look the part, others are more critical of them.
 In a heavily male populated environment, men are more critical of women because they do not appear how the abstract representation in STEM fields typically appear.
 A study demonstrating the effects of construal level priming conditions between men and women, concluded that high construal levels facilitate the use of representativeness heuristic.
 In contrast, low construal conditions portrayed a decrease in the use of representativeness heuristic.